For you know that when your faith is tested, your endurance has a chance to grow.” James 1:3

 His name was Jason…I called him Igor.
 Several years ago, it was one of those times when it was time to do something.
 The high humidity in my closet had once again shrunk most of my clothes.
 It is just one of the hazards of living in Southern Illinois between the Mississippi and Ohio Rivers.
 While it is always the worst in summer, somehow, it manages to shrink my clothes right after the holidays too.
 So, rather than go out and buy new duds, I just try and lose a few pounds.

-About that time I was at church one Sunday morning and mentioned to a good friend of mine that I was going to try and shed a few pounds.
+I was at church about that time one Sunday morning and mentioned to a good friend of mine that I was going to try and shed a few pounds.
 Well, he said to me, “Dewayne, I’ve got a personal trainer at the gym and how about if I arrange for you to see him three times a week.
 By Easter, you will be a new man.”
 I had never seen, much less had, a personal trainer, so it sounded like a good idea to me.
 Maybe he could speed up the weight loss so I could get back to my bad eating habits…that I greatly enjoyed.

 Over our time together, we did lots of fun things, but my absolute favorite were squat thrusts.
 It was some kind of deal when you squatted down and then kicked your legs out the back.
 Then you returned to the squat position before standing back up.
 I’ve obviously never had a baby, so I have no idea what labor pains feel like.
 But I do know this.
 If leg squats were even 20% like a labor pain, then if the repopulation of the world depended on me it would be a very small world.
 Total population: One.